Arjun-08/Developing-an-Ensemble-Model-for-Detecting-Infant-Cries-Screams-and-Normal-Utterances/README.md

 • Running ensemble classification
 • Storing and managing results
 10 Conclusion
-This project successfully developed an ensemble model that effectively classifies infant cries, screams, and normal utterances.
+This project successfully developed an ensemble model that effectively classi- fies infant cries, screams, and normal utterances.
 Future work can focus on improving real-time inference efficiency and expanding dataset diversity.
-8